Chemistry of Ethers

 Applications

-- Fuels: Ethers, such as dimethyl ether and diethyl ether, are used as fuel additives or alternatives to gasoline.
+- Fuels: Ethers, such as dimethyl ether (DME) and ethyl tert-butyl ether (ETBE), are used as fuel additives or alternatives to gasoline.

-- Pharmaceuticals: Ethers are found in various pharmaceutical drugs, including ethers used as anticonvulsants and antibiotics.
+- Pharmaceuticals: Ethers are found in various pharmaceutical drugs; some drugs contain ether functional groups.

 Conclusion